Heritage & Listed Buildings

 Restoration of Halwill Church

 The Church at Halwill is a Grade II* listed building thought to have been built in the 14th Century or earlier, and the Tower is thought to be Saxon.
 We were contracted to re-roof the nave and porch of the building, including re-pointing to various areas.
-Specialist stoneworks repairs were also required and we were able to utilise the skillsets of our own trained Masons to carry out this delicate and sensitive restoration.
+Specialist stoneworks repairs were also required and we were able to utilise the skillsets of our own trained masons and plumbers to carry out this delicate and sensitive restoration.

 Stone Barn Renovation